 PHY 2523.
 GENERAL PHYSICS II-A, LECTURE.
-A lecture course covering electricity, magnetism, and optics.
-This is a calculus-based course primarily for students of engineering, science, or mathematics.
+A calculus-based lecture course covering electricity, magnetism, and optics, primarily for students of engineering, science, or mathematics.
 Prerequisite: PHY 2513 & PHY 2511 with a "C" or better.

 POLITICAL SCIENCE (PSC)

 PSC 1113.
 AMERICAN NATIONAL GOVERNMENT.
 Survey of the foundations, institutions, and political aspects of American national government.